bem/bem-sdk/README.md

 ### isElemMod(obj)

-Checks whether BEM-naming `obj` is modifier of an element.
+Checks whether naming object is modifier of an element.

 Example: